Amiodarone is used to treat and prevent irregular heartbeats.

 If it is nearly time for your next dose, skip the missed dose and take your next dose at the usual time.
 Otherwise, take the missed dose as soon as you remember.
 Do not take two doses at the same time.

-Several medicines can react with amiodarone, sometimes with severe results.
-Please talk to your pharmacist or doctor before using any over-the-counter medicines, vitamins, herbal products or recreational drugs.
+Amiodarone can react with many medicines, sometimes with severe results.
+Remember to tell your pharmacist or doctor you are taking amiodarone before starting any other medicines or treatments, including over-the-counter medicines, vitamins, herbal products or recreational drugs.

 If you notice any other effects, discuss them with your doctor or pharmacist.